What our Hillsborough home has meant to us

 "Hog Day" and "Hog Day Eve" are annual events celebrated on park land between the Eno River and the new Courthouse.
 This same ground is home to Saponi Chief John Blackfeather's "Occoneechee Indian Village" and hosts frequent enactments and pow-wows.

 Hillsborough is home to many artists, writers and musicians.
 Many of these folks - spearheaded by the Hillsborough Artists Cooperative - have created a wonderful open-air celebration entitled "Last Fridays."
 On the final Friday of each month from Spring through Fall, Hillsborough's vitality takes to the streets with a buoyant amalgam of outdoor music, outdoor dance, outdoor food, kids' games, special events and a monthly soiree sponsored by the Cooperative.
-"Last Friday" is the perfect opportunity to
+"Last Friday" is the perfect opportunity to saunter about.

 Hillsborough abounds with local character and local characters.